 - Eastern maritime route.
 By the mid 15th century, Portuguese ships explored the western coast of Africa.
 In 1488, Bartolomeu Dias reached the Cape of Good Hope, proving that Africa could be rounded and that India could be reached by sea route.
 Vasco da Gama rounded the Cape of Good Hope in his 1497-1499 expedition, becoming the first European to reach Asia (India) directly by the sea.
 Portugal was able to trade with India without the traditional Arab intermediaries and gradually took control (forcefully) of all the trade routes between Europe and Pacific Asia.
 Because of superior naval military technology (faster and better-armed ships), most of the Arab merchant fleet was sunk by 1515.
 In 1511, Malacca, the most important commercial center in Southeast Asia, fell to the Portuguese.
 In 1513, Portuguese explorers reached Canton in China and were able to use Macao as a trade depot (1557).
 The eastern maritime trade route to Asia was thus established under the control of Portugal.

-Following the discovery of Columbus, Spain and Portugal met at Tordesillas, Spain in 1494 to negotiate the claims of ownership of the new lands.
+Following the discovery of Columbus, Spain and Portugal met at Tordesillas, Spain, in 1494 to negotiate the claims of ownership of the new lands.
 An agreement, which was a renegotiation of a Papal decree made the previous year, was reached and named the Treaty of Tordesillas.
-It stated that all lands discovered west of a meridian 370 leagues west of the Cape Verde Islands should belong to Spain while new lands discovered east of that line would belong to Portugal (1 league equals about 4.8 km).
-An important aspect that incited exploration was the issuance of patent letters giving the entrepreneur special privileges such as a share of the taxation and trade benefits derived from the discovery of new lands (lands unknown to Europeans).
+It stated that all lands discovered west of a meridian 370 leagues west of the Cape Verde Islands should belong to Spain, while new lands discovered east of that line would belong to Portugal (1 league equals about 4.8 km).
+An important aspect that incited exploration was issuing patent letters giving the entrepreneur special privileges such as a share of the taxation and trade benefits derived from the discovery of new lands (lands unknown to Europeans).
 This drove commercial initiatives and the setting of various trading companies seeking monopolies over territories and trade commodities.